Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

-being $\psi_{i}(v_{i}) = \frac{ \mathbbm{1}_{\left[v_{i}^{max}, v_{i}^{min}\right]}(v_{i})} {v_{i}^{max} - v_{i}^{min}}$, $\mathbf{c}$ the vector containing the Lagrange multipliers in correspondence to the measured fluxes and $\gamma_{i}$ the inverse variance of the noise affecting the $i^{\rm th}$ auxiliary flux $\mathbf{v}^{e}$.
-Notice that computing some observables, linked to the main variables $\mathbf{v}$, from the joint distribution $p\left(\mathbf{v},\mathbf{v}^{e}|\mathbf{c},\mathbf{b}\right)$ turns out to be intractable because the partition function is analytically hard to determine.
-More precisely, the intractability derives from the set of single-variable factors $\psi_{i}\left(v_{i}\right)$.
+being $\psi_{i}(v_{i}) = \frac{\mathbb{I}_{\left[v_{i}^{max}, v_{i}^{min}\right]}(v_{i})} {v_{i}^{max} - v_{i}^{min}}$, $\mathbf{c}$ the vector containing the Lagrange multipliers in correspondence to the measured fluxes and $\gamma_{i}$ the inverse variance of the noise affecting the $i^{\rm th}$ auxiliary flux, i.e. $v^{e}_{i}$.
+Notice that estimating any observable from the joint distribution $p\left(\mathbf{v},\mathbf{v}^{e};\mathbf{c},\mathbf{b}\right)$ turns out to be intractable because the computation of the partition function is analytically unfeasible as it corresponds to the calculation of the volume of a convex polytope in high dimensions.
 We cope with this issue exploiting the approximation scheme provided by Expectation Propagation (EP).
 EP is an iterative algorithm that provides a Gaussian approximation of intractable probability distributions.
 In the context of metabolic fluxes reconstruction, it has been shown in ~\cite{braunstein17} its ability in treating the marginal probability density of fluxes satisfying the mass-balance constraints $\mathbf{S}\mathbf{v} = \mathbf{b}$ and bounded intervals of variability, i.e. $v_{i}\in\left[v_{i}^{min}, v_{i}^{max}\right]$.
+While the likelihood function alone, expressed as a Dirac delta function, would allow for a treatable separation between free and dependent flux, the single variable priors are responsible for the intractability of the partition function.
 The idea behind EP scheme is to approximate each `hard' term $\psi_{i}\left(v_{i}\right)$ through a univariate Gaussian density having mean $a_{i}$ and variance $d_{i}$, to be determined within the approximation.
-Therefore we can easily define a multivariate Gaussian approximation of the joint posterior distribution as
+Following the approximation in ~\cite{braunstein17}, we can easily define a multivariate Gaussian approximation of the joint posterior distribution in Eq. (\ref{eq:True-p-v-ve}) as